 Dedicated to fighting for and championing the successes of AISD students and staff in our quest for continued excellence

 Tommy Gaines has lived in Angleton since the second grade and graduated from Angleton High School in 1971.
 He earned a bachelor’s degree from Texas A&M University and a master’s from the University of Texas.
-Gaines is retired from Dow Chemical Company, where he worked for 31 years and now teaches part-time for Brazosport College.
-He and high school sweetheart, Belinda, have two married sons and six grandchildren.
+Gaines retired from Dow Chemical Company, where he worked for 31 years.
+He has taught safety management as an adjunct professor for Brazosport College for three years.
+Gaines has also served his church and the Brazoria County United Way.
+He and high school sweetheart, Belinda, have two sons and six grandchildren.
 Gaines ran for school board because he noticed a gap between academic achievement at the college entry level, where he teaches, and felt that schools could do a better job at preparing students for the future.
 He believes education is the foundation and future of the community.
-While on the board, Gaines hopes to utilize non-profit resources, like the Girl Scouts, Boys and Girls Club, and Communities in Schools to improve upon the successes the district already achieves.
+While on the board, Gaines hopes to utilize non-profit resources, like the Girl Scouts, Boys and Girls Club, and Communities in Schools, to improve upon the district's successes.
 There is also a tremendous need and opportunity for increased parent and community involvement in schools and Gaines hopes to make that possible.

 Angleton High School alum Heather Brewer graduated in 1996 and then attended Hardin Simmons University and Rhema Bible Training Center.
 She is married and has four children.
 Brewer chose to run for school board because she has always had a love and appreciation for the Angleton community and Angleton ISD’s students and staff.
 She hopes to strengthen relationships with staff and parents while on the board and be a part of growing the district’s educational opportunities.
 Brewer is excited about the opportunity to help further career education for students and is dedicated to exploring new avenues for learning based on what suits each student.
 She would also like for the district to add an ROTC - Reserve Officer Training Corp. - program for students looking to join the military.